MNicol1/capucine-et-tournesol/CONTENT_EDIT_GUIDE.md

 ### Bold and Italic

-Use `*`'s in between words or sentences to bold or italicize:
+Use `*` around words or sentences to bold or italicize:

 ```
 **Bold text** → Bold